Research

 Call for co-founders: Social Tech for Climate Crisis

 If you have read it this far, you are interested!
-Let me pitch: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, I do think AI could play a big role in useful transition tech—applications like optimizing measurement sensing, energy efficiency, and BioTech.
-Given my training and research experience, I'm specifically interested in applications specializing on the less prevalent, but I think equally important applications of AI to climate action in the social science and social technologies space.
+Let me pitch: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, AI could play role in useful transition tech—applications like optimizing measurement sensing, energy efficiency, and BioTech.
+Given my training and research experience, I'm specifically interested in applications specializing on the less prevalent, but I think equally important applications of AI in social tech that helps us overcome social dilemmas and coordinate our action.
 ClimateMind is a great example.
 If these interest you, get in touch!